In2ItChicago/In2ItChicago/readme.md

 ### Docker Setup
 #### Windows
 For Docker Toolbox on Windows Home, go to the environment variables section in the control panel.
 Look for a variable called DOCKER_HOST.
 Add another variable called DOCKER_IP which is the same as DOCKER_HOST, but with the tcp prefix and the port number removed.
-For example, if DOCKER_HOST is tcp://192.168.1.11:2376, DOCKER_IP should be 192.168.1.11.
-Add another variable called DB_CLIENT_IP with a value of localhost.
+For example, if DOCKER_HOST is `tcp://192.168.1.11:2376`, DOCKER_IP should be `192.168.1.11`.
+Add another variable called DB_CLIENT_IP with a value of `localhost`.
-For Docker on Windows Professional, do those same steps, except both DOCKER_IP and DB_CLIENT_IP should be localhost.
+For Docker on Windows Professional, do those same steps, except both DOCKER_IP and DB_CLIENT_IP should be `localhost`.

 #### Max and Linux
 Add the lines `export DOCKER_IP=localhost` and `export DB_CLIENT_IP=localhost` to your `~/.bashrc` file.
 If you haven't used your `.bashrc` file before, you may need to source it.
 To do so, add